flinders ranges tours

 Rubber tips or “stoppers” can be very useful if you are doing a lot of walking on rocky ground or rocks in general.
 They make the impact of your trekking pole tips a lot gentler (you’ll feel that in your arms) and can give you a far more secure walking pole placement by reducing the unexpected skidding of your poles that can happen when you put the bare metal tips on rock.
 Note that to avoid poles skidding on rocks even with rubber tips, be careful where you place them.
 Specifically aiming your poles so the tips sit in small cracks or depressions on the rock will keep them positioned far more firmly, especially when you are going downhill.

-NB: some poles come with clear plastic cups or sleeves over the tips when you buy them.
+NB: Some poles come with clear plastic cups or sleeves over the tips when you buy them.
 Take these off before use!

 Happy walking!
+And relaxing.

 1. Rebecca